Five Facts About Tooth-Colored Fillings in Rockford, IL

 - Composite resins and dental porcelains are tough, durable materials that have been proven over time to hold up well under years of use.
 Tooth-colored filling materials in rockford, IL offer similar benefits, plus the added benefit of aesthetic appeal.
 Unlike traditional silver fillings, they match the appearance of natural teeth which means that even in a restoration in the front of the mouth, they may be virtually undetectable.

 - In order to keep them securely in place, amalgam (silver) fillings sometimes require a process known as undercutting, which removes more of the tooth structure.
 But tooth-colored resins may allow more conservative treatment in decay removal.
-The process involved in bonding tooth-colored restorations generally requires removal of less tooth material which means a stronger base for rebuilding the tooth’s structure.
+The process involved in bonding tooth-colored restorations generally requires the removal of less tooth material which means a stronger base for rebuilding the tooth’s structure.

 - Different treatment methods are used for different degrees of tooth restoration.
 Small cavities can be treated in as little as one quick visit.
-When a greater volume of tooth structure must be replaced, your dentist can create a larger tooth-colored filling which would require a longer visit.
+When a greater volume of tooth structure must be replaced, your dentist can create a larger tooth-colored filling that would require a longer visit.

 The best way to learn whether or not dental fillings in Rockford, IL are right for your particular situation is to book an appointment for a consultation with a multi-specialty dentist like Padron Dental in Rockford, IL.